Aetherta/Ai-Cooking-Project/README.md

-# Your computer is now a chef of questionable quality

-We're teaching an AI model to cook, if the results are edible is.. undetermined, for now.

-I will be training the model on a wide variety of parameters.
-To ensure your reciepies are coherent, please use the master branch only.
-If you wish to generate some odd results, feel free to play around with the other branches

-IMPORTANT: Before running any promopts, make sure the training module is commented out, otherwise the notebook will replace the previously generated model and train it again.

-Enjoy
+# Ai-Cooking-Project

+This version appears to be substantially less accuracte than the original model, despite having higher quality data.
+I will retrain the model tommorrow with the paramaters of the first successful model, but with new data, to comapre the results.

+If you wish to use the contents of this project, do not clone this branch.
+Instead, ONLY use the master.